Broccoli is one of those love it or hate it foods for humans, and some pet owners would say that it is just the same with dogs.

 The biggest issue to deal with here is that of Isothiocyanate poisoning.
 This chemical is found in the head of the broccoli, as well as in other cruciferous vegetables such as cauliflower, kale, turnips, sprouts, cabbage, radish, turnip and watercress.

+?
 This chemical will do us no harm, but it can be a big problem in some dogs as it can act as a gastric irritant.
 This should not be an issue in small doses, but it is important to look for the signs when feeding broccoli to your dog for the first time.
-These includes stomach upsets, pain, gas and diarrhoea.
+These includes stomach upsets, pain, gas and diarrhea.

 Another issue that you may have overlooked is that of pesticides.
 This can all depend on where the broccoli has come from.